lcdm-uiuc/info490-sp16/Week5/lesson2.md

 very popular machine learning technique since it can be used to find related items in a much larger data set or to summarize data by focusing on the identified clusters as opposed to the much larger data.
-In this lesson, we focus on the two simple, yet popular cluster detection
+In this lesson, we focus on two simple, yet popular cluster detection
 techniques: k-means and DBSCAN.

 ###Objectives ###